Welcome to the Nyack High School Global Learning Commons

 Overdue Books/Lost or Missing Items

 Notice of an overdue book is first sent to the student.
 Students should ask to renew the book if they need more time with it or return it immediately.
-If a book or other item that is property of the library is lost or damaged, the library will send an email or letter home.
+If a book or other item that is property of the library is lost or damaged, the library will send an email or letter and phone call home.
 Students/Parents/Guardians have the option to replace the item with a new one directly to the library or a check can be made out to Nyack Public Schools for the cost of the item so that it may be replaced.
 Students/Parents/Guardians should contact the librarian with any questions.

 If you have any questions, comments or concerns about anything, please don’t hesitate to contact me.
 I look forward to working with you all!